 Set the nuts aside.
 Place the remaining sugar in a saucepan and add another third of the sugar.

-Add a little more red coloring and water–just enough to moisten the sugar.
+Add a little more red colouring and water–just enough to moisten the sugar.
 Bring to a simmer over low heat.
 Continue until all the pieces of sugar are completely melted.
-Switch off the burner if you have gas, or remove from the heat.
+Switch off the burner if you have gas, or remove it from the heat.

 Return the nuts to the frying pan, but don’t switch on the heat yet.
 Wait till the syrup in the saucepan reaches 255°F (124°C).